maikolachi/optimal-dazzle/README.md

 - Created a simple unit test to verify that for a searcy ('a') all events have images, it fails in multiple places
 - Additional tests need to be written

+## TODO

+- On the iPad when nothing is selected, nothing should be displayed
+- On the iPad the back button should be the Split View Button to allow for colapse of master view in landscape

 # Screen Captures